 Brown sugar brings a gentle sweetness that pairs well with the spices.
 It’s softer and less intense than white sugar, adding a caramel-like richness.
 Adjust the amount to your liking, but even just a small amount enhances the flavors beautifully.

-Finally, use whole milk for the creamiest texture, but any milk alternative will work if you prefer dairy-free options.
-When serving, a twist of orange peel or a slice of orange not only adds a lovely garnish but also reinforces the fresh citrus aroma that makes this tea so special.
+When serving, add a twist of orange peel or a slice of orange for a lovely garnish that also reinforces the fresh citrus aroma that makes this tea so special.

 - 1 cup of water

-- 1 black tea bag (or 1 tsp loose leaf black tea)
+- 1 black tea bag (or 1 tsp loose-leaf black tea)

 - 1 cinnamon stick

-- 1 tsp brown sugar (or to taste)
+- 1-2 tsp brown sugar (or to taste)

 - ½ tsp vanilla extract

-- ½ cup milk (or your preferred milk)
+- ½ cup whole milk (or your preferred milk)

 - Orange peel twist or orange slice for garnish